DataDog/integrations-core/vertica/README.md

 The Vertica check is included in the [Datadog Agent][] package.

+### Configuration

+Edit the `vertica.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your vertica performance data.
+See the example [vertica.d/conf.yaml][] for all available configuration options.

+#### Prepare Vertica

 The user used to connect to the database must be granted the [SYSMONITOR][monitor role] role in order to access the monitoring system tables.

 Additionally, as the metrics for current license usage use the values from the most recent [audit][audit command], it is recommended to schedule it to occur as often as possible.
 For more information, see [this][license guide].

-### Configuration

-1. Edit the `vertica.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your vertica performance data.
-See the example [vertica.d/conf.yaml][] for all available configuration options.

-2. [Restart the Agent][agent restart].
+[Restart the Agent][agent restart] to start sending Vertica metrics to Datadog.

 #### Log Collection